-Other Revenues
+1 Other Revenues

-Ex.
+2 Ex.
 3/Tab 5/Sch.
 1 - Overview of Other Revenue

-- 4 Other Distribution Revenues are revenues that are distribution related but are sourced from - 5 means other than distribution rates.
-For this reason, other revenues are deducted from WDI's - 6 proposed revenue requirement.
-Further details on the derivation of the Revenue Requirement - 7 are presented at Exhibit 6.
+4 Other Distribution Revenues are revenues that are distribution related but are sourced from proposed revenue requirement.
+Further details on the derivation of the Revenue Requirement are presented at Exhibit 6.